Multi-Rees algebras on principal ideal rings: Introduction

-In the present paper we describe defining equations of the multi-Rees algebra of ideals for certain rings when some of ideals may not contain nonzero divisors.
-We determine defining equations of the multi-Rees algebra $R[x_1,\dots,x_n][I_1t_1,\dots,I_rt_r]$, where $R$ is a principal ideal ring, and $I_j$ are ideals of $R[x_1,\dots,x_n]$.
+In the present paper we introduce a formula for the defining ideal of the multi-Rees algebra of ideals for certain rings when some of ideals may not contain nonzero divisors.
+Actually we show that the defining ideal is still equal to a saturated ideal but we saturate more polynomials and not just first syzygies.
+We develop this formula for the multi-Rees algebra $R[x_1,\dots,x_n][I_1t_1,\dots,I_rt_r]$, where $R$ is a principal ideal ring, and $I_j$ are ideals of $R[x_1,\dots,x_n]$.
 By~\cite[Lemma 10, Corollary 11]{hungerford1968structure}, every principal ideal ring is a finite direct sum of quotients of Principal Ideal Domains (PIDs).
-Then every principal ideal ring is isomorphic to $\oplus_{i=1}^{e}R_i/N_iR_i$, where $R_i$ is a principal ideal domain and $N_i$ is either zero or $N_i=p_i^{n_i}$, where $p_i$ is a prime element in $R_i$.
-Let $I_1,\dots,I_r$ be ideals of $R[x_1,\dots,x_n]$.
-Then the multi-Rees algebra $R[x_1,\dots,x_n][I_1t_1,\dots,I_rt_r]$ is isomorphic to the product of multi-Rees algebras of the corresponding ideals on $R_i/N_iR_i[x_1,\dots,x_n]$.
-Then it is enough to find equations of multi-Rees algebars on corresponding ideals in $R_i/N_iR_i[x_1,\dots,x_n]$.
-To do this, we introduce some algorithms and using them we show that defining equations of the multi-Rees algebra is a sum of saturated ideals of some explicit equations in $T$.
-In such a case some of these equations may not be linear in $T$.
-These algorithms are modifications of division algorithm, where we don't put order on all variables.
-Finally, using Gr\"{o}bner bases concept on polynomial rings over principal ideal rings, we can compute defining equations of the multi-Rees algebras.
-For example, a family of these principal ideal rings are strongly discrete principal ideal rings~\cite{gamanda2019syzygy}.
-Therefore, we see the present paper as a work, besides others, that emphasizes how important is the concept of Gr\"{o}bner bases on polynomial rings over arbitrary rings.
+Therefore, every principal ideal ring is isomorphic to $\oplus_{i=1}^{e}R_i/N_iR_i$, where $R_i$ is a principal ideal domain and $N_i$ is either zero or $N_i=p_i^{n_i}$, where $p_i$ is a prime element in $R_i$.
+Then the multi-Rees algebra $R[x_1,\dots,x_n][I_1t_1,\dots,I_rt_r]$ is isomorphic to the finite direct sum of multi-Rees algebras of the corresponding ideals on $R_i/N_iR_i[x_1,\dots,x_n]$.
+As a result, it is enough to build this formula for multi-Rees algebras on corresponding ideals in $R_i/N_iR_i[x_1,\dots,x_n]$.